National Instruments Corp

 Many modules/toolkits are also available for LabVIEW.
 UW has a license to use these at no cost.
 A link to the download site is provided at the end of this session.
 If you are not able to find the software toolkit you are looking for, you can also contact email@example.com for information on obtaining these toolkits.

 NI LabVIEW software and NI Multisim software training courses are available online with videos, interactive exercises, and quizzes.
-Educators, researchers, graduate students, and staff are eligible users:
+Educators, researchers, graduate students, and staff are eligible users.
+You will need UW's Labview serial number you obtained when ordering Labview.

 Self-Paced Online Training

-1) Download the core LabVIEW, modules and toolkits, and CD based training kits for Windows software from the UW server.
+1) Download the LabVIEW installer, and CD based training kits for Windows software from the UW server.
 No media, manuals or other physical materials are included.
-The Fall 2012 release has been repackaged into 4 core DVDs containing the different modules and toolkits.

 3) You will be prompted to enter a serial number.
-Use the serial number provided when you ‘purchased’ the software here.
+If not already filled in, use the serial number provided when you ordered the software here.

-10) Indicate the location of the device drivers you downloaded and unzipped on your pc.
-The default location is C:\National Instruments Downloads\NI Device Drivers
+9) Indicate the location of the device drivers you downloaded and extracted on your pc.
+The default location is C:\National Instruments Downloads\NI Device Drivers.

 Mac OS X installation: